-The genetic carrier-screening screens for recessive genetic disorders like Cystic Fibrosis, SMA (spinal muscular atrophy), Fragile-X syndrome, Tay-Sachs, Sickle Cell Disease and many others.
+The genetic carrier-screening screens for recessive genetic disorders like Cystic Fibrosis, SMA (spinal muscular atrophy), Fragile-X syndrome, Tay-Sachs, Sickle Cell Disease, and many others.
 Such conditions can significantly affect your child's normal development and health.
-For some disorders, treatment may be available, but that is not the case for every disease.
+Treatment may be available for some disorders, but that is not the case for every disease.

 Even if you don't have a family history of any of the diseases included in the genetic carrier-screening test, you may still be a carrier.
-In fact, the majority of recessive disorders occur in families without a history of genetic disease, and most people do not realize they are carriers until they have a child born with a genetic condition.
+The majority of recessive disorders occur in families without a history of genetic disease, and most people do not realize they are carriers until they have a child born with a genetic condition.

 While carriers are typically healthy individuals, they may occasionally have mild symptoms.
-However, it is only when both parents are the carriers of the same genetic disease that they are at risk for having a child affected with that disease.
+However, it is only when both parents are carriers of the same genetic disease that they are at risk of having a child affected by that disease.
 The likelihood that both parents are carriers for the same mutation is around 1%.
-Because the chance of having an affected child depends on the carrier status of both you and your partner; if you are positive, in most cases, it is strongly recommended that your partner be tested to rule out the possibility that the child may be affected.
+Partner testing is strongly recommended if you are a carrier of a disorder of severe consequence.

 If you and your partner are both found to be carriers of the same genetic disease, your child will usually have a one-in-four chance of having the condition.
-If this occurs, ACFS will discuss with both of you all the medical options that are available to you.
+If this occurs, ACFS will discuss with both of you all of the available medical options.